webcatalog/translatium-legacy/FAQs.md

 Your license is valid perpetually.
 It has no time limit, never expires and works with all versions (including major updates).

 ##### Can I install Translatium on multiple computers?
-Yes, you can as long as you're the only person who use the app on these computers.
+Yes, you can as long as you're the only person who uses the app on these computers.

 ##### Do you offer refunds?
 Yes, we offer a full refund within 30 days of your purchase.